There are dozens of factors that go into pricing app development. Here are a few of the big ones.

 Even if your app works well and provides a unique service, it isn’t going anywhere without intuitive user design and pleasing aesthetics.
 Some dev teams have their own designers, but others may require you to hire a third party.
 Either way, it's just one more aspect of your app that will take work hours to complete, especially if your app has a lot of features.

 You also need good branding and marketing.
 If you’re a social media champ and have thousands of followers already, promoting your app might be easier.
 But for the rest of us, paid web advertising and other marketing tools are essential to getting your name out.
-While not as expensive as development itself, ads and branding are just one more element to consider.
+While not as expensive as the development itself, ads and branding are just one more element to consider.

 When pricing app development, we here at Cuttlesoft like to take a fair, flexible approach.
 Looking to see your app idea become a reality?
 Find out the next step.